The Bright Sword: Reception

 The Bright Sword was released to positive reviews.
-Kiersten White for the New York Times wrote that the novel "resoundingly earns its place among the best of Arthurian tales" and that "this Camelot is far more diverse and thoughtful than past iterations."

 The Wall Street Journal's review wrote that it "stands out as the best fantasy of the year."
-The Washington Post's Elizabeth Hand called it "a thrilling new take on Arthurian legend" and a "splendid, offbeat quest."
-For NPR, Wailin Wong wrote "I was very excited to get my hands on this book — and it did not disappoint" and "I recommend it whether you are a huge King Arthur head or not."
-TIME magazine named it one of their 100 must-read books of 2024.
+The Washington Posts Elizabeth Hand called it "a thrilling new take on Arthurian legend" and a "splendid, offbeat quest."
+Wailin Wong for NPR wrote, "I was very excited to get my hands on this book — and it did not disappoint" and "I recommend it whether you are a huge King Arthur head or not."